acorn-io/runtime/docs/docs/39-Authoring Acornfiles/09-advanced-topics.md

 ### Tab writer

-Another useful built in for rendering key value pairs with an optional separator is the `tabwritter` function.
+Another useful built-in for rendering key value pairs with an optional separator is the `tabwriter` function.

 If you need to create a file with content in this format: